Solar power advocates are ‘the enemy,’ says utility in America’s sunniest state

 During a particularly severe drought in 1956, scientist Carlos Espinosa Arancibia had an idea.

-The retired maths and physics professor from the University of Chile carried out a series of experiments in the highest hills near the city […]
+The retired maths and physics professor from the University of Chile carried out a series of experiments in the highest hills near the city of […]

 Read the Full Article